ShyamalKacha/SOL_Trading_bot/README.md

     *   **Live Monitor**: Watch real-time P&L changes and active status.
 3.  **Start Trading**: Click "INITIATE SEQUENCE" to begin the automated ladder strategy.
 4.  **History**: View all past trades in the "Trade History" section.

-## 🛡 Security Notes

-*   Private keys are **never** exposed to the frontend.
-They are encrypted at rest in the database.
-*   The frontend communicates with the backend via secure API calls.
-*   Always use a dedicated burner wallet for bot trading; do not store life savings in hot wallets.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request